ka-de/cringe.live/content/docs/yiff_toolkit/lora_training_guide/10 Minute SDXL LoRA Training for the Ultimate Degenerates.md

 ---

 First, you'll need to get my fork of sd-scripts, or just get the optimizer specific changes in your fork.
-The way you can do that is described [here](/docs/yiff_toolkit/lora_training_guide/Add-Custom-Optimizers/), but instead of the optimizer on that page, we'll use [this](https://raw.githubusercontent.com/ka-de/sd-scripts/lodew/library/optimizers/clybius.py) one instead.
+The way you can do that is described [here](/docs/yiff_toolkit/lora_training_guide/Add-Custom-Optimizers/), but instead of the optimizer on that page, we'll use [this](https://raw.githubusercontent.com/ka-de/sd-scripts/lodew/library/optimizers/clybius.py) one.

 ```bash
 git clone https://github.com/ka-de/sd-scripts -b dev